trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 To run : `sudo python3 bulkurls.py`

-To **remove** you need to change `add` in <a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/blob/62ba01ed8ed3a5bc5294b9fe7ee38c3e83ae1b86/bulkurls.py#L150"><b>second of last line</b></a> to `remove` in bulkurls.py file.
+To **remove** change `add` in <a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/blob/62ba01ed8ed3a5bc5294b9fe7ee38c3e83ae1b86/bulkurls.py#L150"><b>second of last line</b></a> to `remove` in bulkurls.py file.

 Go to https://d3ward.github.io/toolz/adblock.html to test if ads are blocking <img src="https://i.imgur.com/Q5oO9EY.png" width=100px height=80px>

 ## Install SSL certificate

-If you are using AdGuard Home on a `VPS(Virtual private server)`, get a <a href="https://www.google.com/search?q=What+is+purpose+of+SSL+certificate%3F&client=firefox-b-d&sxsrf=APq-WBsi9wVR8QaPcOuMXEpKVMqtOxrI-A%3A1650799271342&ei=pzJlYvDEFJbUkPIP48mPkAY&ved=0ahUKEwiwtKfByqz3AhUWKkQIHePkA2IQ4dUDCA0&uact=5&oq=What+is+purpose+of+SSL+certificate%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEBYQHjIGCAAQFhAeOgcIABBHELADOgcIABCwAxBDOgoIABDkAhCwAxgBOhUILhDHARCvARDUAhDIAxCwAxBDGAI6EgguEMcBENEDEMgDELADEEMYAkoECEEYAEoECEYYAVC7AVi7AWDnBGgBcAF4AIABbYgBbZIBAzAuMZgBAKABAqABAcgBE8ABAdoBBggBEAEYCdoBBggCEAEYCA&sclient=gws-wiz"><b>SSL certificate</b></a> to make connection secure and data safe[<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Create-auto-renewal-SSL-certificate"><b>click here</b></a>].
+If using AdGuard Home on a `VPS(Virtual private server)`, get a <a href="https://www.google.com/search?q=What+is+purpose+of+SSL+certificate%3F&client=firefox-b-d&sxsrf=APq-WBsi9wVR8QaPcOuMXEpKVMqtOxrI-A%3A1650799271342&ei=pzJlYvDEFJbUkPIP48mPkAY&ved=0ahUKEwiwtKfByqz3AhUWKkQIHePkA2IQ4dUDCA0&uact=5&oq=What+is+purpose+of+SSL+certificate%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEBYQHjIGCAAQFhAeOgcIABBHELADOgcIABCwAxBDOgoIABDkAhCwAxgBOhUILhDHARCvARDUAhDIAxCwAxBDGAI6EgguEMcBENEDEMgDELADEEMYAkoECEEYAEoECEYYAVC7AVi7AWDnBGgBcAF4AIABbYgBbZIBAzAuMZgBAKABAqABAcgBE8ABAdoBBggBEAEYCdoBBggCEAEYCA&sclient=gws-wiz"><b>SSL certificate</b></a> to make connection secure and data safe[<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Create-auto-renewal-SSL-certificate"><b>click here</b></a>].
 In this case your DNS resolver(AdGuard Home) resides outside your network, and your DNS requests have better protection from the third parties.

 **[⬆ Return to contents ⬆](#table-of-contents)**

 #
 <h1 align="center"><b><i>Install Unbound</b></i> </h1>

+`RECOMMENDED:`Before installing other DNS resolvers, it is a good idea to turn off <a href="https://www.freedesktop.org/software/systemd/man/systemd-resolved.service.html"><b>systemd-resolved</b></a> DNSStubListener(<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/issues/27"><b>issue#27</b></a>).

-Run the following command in your terminal:
+Run the following command in terminal:
 ```
 sudo apt install unbound -y
 ```
 For recursively querying a host that is not cached as an address, the resolver needs to start at the top of the server tree and query the root servers, to know where to go for the top level domain for the address being queried.
-Unbound comes with default builtin hints.
+Unbound comes with default built-in hints.
 ```
 wget -O root.hints https://www.internic.net/domain/named.root && sudo mv root.hints /var/lib/unbound/
 ```
- `IMPORTANT:` This needs to update every 6 months.
-To _**auto update**_ root.hints every 6 months you need to create a cron job.
+ `IMPORTANT:` This needs to update every 6 months using <a href="https://www.google.com/search?q=How+does+cron+job+work%3F&client=firefox-b-d&sxsrf=ALiCzsbaAmCCZqLJt2cOtQ3UXn7wxrWD3Q%3A1651353477111&ei=hadtYt-vBoavqtsP_fGX4Ak&ved=0ahUKEwifhpuL27z3AhWGl2oFHf34BZwQ4dUDCA0&uact=5&oq=How+does+cron+job+work%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEBYQHjoHCAAQRxCwAzoHCAAQsAMQQ0oECEEYAEoECEYYAFDTAVjTAWDRBmgBcAF4AIABfYgBfZIBAzAuMZgBAKABAqABAcgBCcABAQ&sclient=gws-wiz"><b>cron job</b></a>.

-Enter in command line `crontab -e`, it will ask select an editor(choose 1) and paste these lines at the bottom of crontab and save (control+x then y then enter):
+Enter in command line `crontab -e`, it will ask select an editor(choose 1), paste these lines at the bottom of crontab and save (control+x then y then enter):
 ```
 1 0 1 */6 * wget -O root.hints https://www.internic.net/domain/named.root
 2 0 1 */6 * sudo mv root.hints /var/lib/unbound/
 ```
-_If using **DietPi** you need to install resolvconf and restart unbound-resolvconf.service to set unbound nameserver to 127.0.0.1 :_
+_If using **DietPi**, install resolvconf and restart unbound-resolvconf.service to set default nameserver :_
 ```
 sudo apt-get install resolvconf -y && sudo systemctl restart unbound-resolvconf.service
 ```